UAlbanyArchives/arclight_integration_project/discovery_storage_spec.md

 	* mp4
 	* mov
 	* avi
-* vtt (captions)
-* `content.txt` (text transcriptions)
+* `content.txt` (text transcription)

+More formats may be added later.

 ### 5.4 Canvas-level Alternative Renderings

 For multi-page objects, it is also RECOMMENDED to include canvas level alternative renderings for each page.
-* ocr (HOCR XML files)
+HOCR and VTT are preferred.
+* hocr
+* vtt
 * txt

 #### 5.4.1 Associations between Canvas-level Alternative Renderings